diskoverdata/diskover-docs/source_files/user_life_science_edition_plugin_bam.md

 #### Important Notes for Searching on BAM Attributes

 - The BAM attributes can be used in a manual search query.
-The structure is as follow and the **< >** are not meant to by typed, they are only for visual and isolating where to input the variables:
+The structure is as follows and the **< >** are not meant to be typed, they are only for visual and isolating where to input the variables:
 ```
 bam_info.<key>:<value>
 ```